D1D02/c-matrix-float/README.md

 ### Utility
+- **create_simple_float_matrix**, a function that takes in input 2 numbers, rows and columns, and return a simple float matrix.
+- **free_matrix_float**, a function that takes in input a matrix_float and deallocate the memory.
+- **free_simple_float_matrix**, a function that takes in input a simple float matrix and number of rows and deallocate the memory.
 - **print_matrix**, a function that takes in input a not null matrix_float and print it on the standart output.
-- **create_simple_float_matrix**, a function that takes in input 2 numbers, rows and columns, and return a simple float matrix.
-- **create_simple_float_matrix**, a function that takes in input a simple float matrix and deallocate the memory.